Making a Miracle

 Anne was focused on the "four to five" out of a thousand.

-"and we keep waiting for the shoe to drop.
+"It's been too normal," Michael said, "and we keep waiting for the shoe to drop.
 We're not pessimists.
 We're both optimistic people.
 But it's almost going too smoothly."

 The first night, the baby didn't move.